 - AVERAGEIFS – finds an average of cells based on multiple criteria

-For this guide, we’ll start with the basic AVERAGE formula.
+For this guide, we’ll start with the basics and work through each option.

 1. Say you have the spreadsheet shown below.
 Now you want to get the average of cells B2 through B8.

 3. Add the cells you want to use.
 Either type B2:B8 making sure to separate with a colon or click and drag from B2 to B8.

 4. Hit Enter and you’ll see your result.

 If you want to take the average of a more specific data set — in our example we’ll use apples — you may find it better to use an AVERAGEIF formula.